arihant2math/prontus/README.md

 ### Windows

 > [!NOTE]
-> ARM is not built at the moment due to GitHub CI limitations.
-If you are on ARM, you can build from source.
+> ARM executables for Windows and Linux are not built at the moment due to GitHub CI limitations.
+> If you are on ARM, you can build from source.

 Download the `prontus_x.y.z_x64_en-US.msi` file.
 Using a msi allows prontus notifications to look like they don't come from PowerShell.